idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

   in Vect.zip aVec bVec
 ~~~

-The Idris compiler gives an excellent error message (although we added the line breaks):
+The Idris compiler gives an excellent error message (although the line breaks are added):

 ~~~
 When checking right hand side of zip_replicas_broken with expected type Vect numAs (a, b)